Data Set Document

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Gloersen, P., and E. Francis.
-1997.
-NIMBUS-7 SMMR Antenna Temperatures.
-Boulder, CO: National Snow and Ice Data Center.
-Digital Media.
+Gloersen, P. and E. A. Francis.
+2003.
+Nimbus-7 SMMR Antenna Temperatures. [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.

 Document Curators: NSIDC Writers